cosmos/sdk-tutorials/README.md

             path: /tutorials/9-path-to-prod/7-migration.html
   - title: Hands-on Exercise
     description: |
-      From zero to hero - work with the full Cosmos stack while developing a checkers game blockchain.
+      From zero to hero - work with the full Interchain stack while developing a checkers game blockchain.
 Feel free to start with the first chapter, or select one or more tags to filter the available content.
     sections:
       - image: /lp-images/cosmos_dev_portal_module-05-lp.png
         title: Ignite CLI - Basics